 Orange Sesame Beef is a wonderful and tasty stir-fry dish.

-The beef is augmented by an orange marmalade sauce and mandarin orange segments to infuse a wonderful orangey flavor.
+The beef is augmented by an orange marmalade sauce to infuse a wonderful orangey flavor.

 We found the orange marmalade sauce to be extraordinary!

 Orange Sesame Beef is a delicious way to get your fruits and veggies!